massdriver-cloud/actions/README.md

-# Massdriver GitHub Action
+# Massdriver GitHub Actions

+A collection of GitHub Actions for interacting with [Massdriver](https://massdriver.cloud).

+## Setup

-Use this GitHub action to set up the Massdriver CLI for your workflows.
+Use this action to set up the Massdriver CLI for use in your workflows:

 ```yaml
 jobs: